How much is one year of maximum CPP contributions worth?

 How does this value change if the contributor already has 39 years of CPP contributions?

 As mentioned previously, an age-65 CPP retirement pension is averaged over your best 39 years of contributions.
 If you already have 39 years of contributions, the next year of maximum earnings will replace one of those years.
-If all 39 years of prior contributions are at maximum, you won’t gain anything at all by adding another year of maximum earnings, so the value is $0.00.
+If all 39 years of prior contributions are at maximum, you won’t gain anything at all by adding another year of maximum earnings, so the value is $0.00 (except for the enhanced portion in 2019 or later years).

 How does this value change if the contributor was in receipt of a CPP disability pension?